247 Learning Literally On The Go

 Today the water is low.

-But when the water is high after a big storm, there are eddy currents in here and standing waves, and not even the big tour boats can come through here because it’s crazy.
+There’s a dam down below that’s keeping the water from being rapids right now, but when the water is high after a big storm, there are eddy currents in here and standing waves, and not even the big tour boats can come through here because it’s crazy.

-Today there’s nothing.
+Today, there’s nothing.

-And so I’m getting the opportunity to take a new route.
+It’s been dry up here, so I’m getting the opportunity to take a new route.

-And so what am I experiencing?
+So what am I experiencing?

-I’m doing something a new way, and I’m getting to see all different things, all different views of the rock formations that I love, different perspectives.
+I’m doing something a new way, and I’m getting to see all different things, different views of the rock formations that I love, different perspectives.

 It feels exciting, feels fresh.

-So today the coaching is on momentum.
+Today the coaching is on momentum.

 A lot of the things we do in life teach us, or they emphasize how things really work.

-In this morning, Paddle is doing that, and seeing them talking about the momentum this week, I thought how appropriate to give you some sound effects of water and birds.
+Seeing I am talking about the momentum this week, I thought how appropriate to give you some sound effects of water and birds.

 Sometimes I snap pictures when I’m paddling.

-And I’m giving you a sensory experience this morning along with your Coaching on the Go.
+I’m giving you a sensory experience this morning along with your Coaching on the Go.

 Have a beautiful day.